JeanMILPIED/the-engineering-manager-stack/README.md

 - use Github Issues and Roadmap ✅

 #### Build Features Documentation and User story
 - use chatGPT Templates in Markdown: for Generic, FrontEnd, BackEnd, bug ✅
+- make training on JIRA to proper use the tool

 #### Follow Scrum and Sprints and Workload
 - use github roadmap tool